Albatros B.II: Design and development

-A floatplane variant of the B.II was developed, known as the W.1 or B.II-W, as was a purpose-built trainer with increased wingspan and different engines, designated the B.IIa.
-Further developments led to the Albatros B.III, which was produced in small numbers.
+Various improvements and modifications were made to the B.II following its entry to service.
+Many aircraft would receive strengthening, particularly around the tail unit, while the radiators were also relocated from the fuselage sides to the center of the wing's leading edge.
+A floatplane variant of the B.II was developed, known as the W.1 or B.II-W, as was a purpose-built trainer with increased wingspan, dual flying controls, and different engines, designated the B.IIa.
+Further developments of the design led to the Albatros B.III, which was produced in small numbers.
+Across multiple variants, large numbers of the B.II were built both on behalf of the Luftstreitkräfte and various other military air services, typically those amongst the Central Powers.